ctyoung22/PacMan/README.md

-## Getting Started
+## Welcome

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to PacMan FX, created by Keenan Johnson, Josh Weeks, and Conner Young.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The folders of main significance are:

-- `src`: the folder to maintain sources
+- `src`: the folder which contains the source code and art assets
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain JavaFX dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+- `bin`: the folder in which compiled output files are generated

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+## Design Choices

+- The map of the game is created on a 2D matrix, in which each cell represents a wall or open space with or without a pickup.
+- Polymorphism is used in the model ArrayList pickups, which contains two different subtypes of pickup

-## Dependency Management
+## Known Bugs

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- Ghosts can sometimes stack on top of each other
+- Ghosts typically remain still if the player remains still